 THE CAMINO SPIRIT

 We came back home in Cape Town and a couple of days later we were back at work.
-We’ve told people about our journey, re-lived the moments when looking at photo’s and tried to hang on to the Camino spirit for as long as possible …
+We told people about our journey, re-lived the moments when looking at photo’s and tried to hang on to the Camino spirit for as long as possible …

 … But, before we knew it, we were back in the same old routine of getting up at an un-humanly time, only to sit in daily traffic on our way to work.
-After arriving home, we were so stressed up and tired when getting back home that we’ve barely had enough energy to prepare dinner before going to sleep.
+After arriving home, we were so stressed and tired that we barely had enough energy to prepare dinner before going to sleep.
 Only to repeat everything the next day …

 Constant traffic … frustrating!